LLNL/PyDV/docs/curve_inquiry_cmds.rst

 Curve Inquiry Commands
 ======================

-These functions provide a mechanism for obtaining information about specified curves.
+These functions provide a mechanism for obtaining information about specified **plotted** curves which can be seen with the command `list`.

 .. note::
    **< >** = Required user input.